alemart/surgescript/docs/engine/input.md

 *Arguments*

-* `inputMap`: string | null.
+* `inputMap`: string.
 The name of the input map.
 If set to `null`, a default input map will be used.

 *Returns*